Chanel West Coast Spreads Legs In Chiffon Dress With Waist-High Slits

-Ridiculousness star Chanel West Coast is heating up her Instagram timeline with a hot new snapshot.
-The rapper wowed her 3.5 million followers on January 8 when she posted a black and white photo of herself in a risque dress.
+Ridiculousness star Chanel West Coast heated up her Instagram timeline with a hot new snapshot.
+The rapper wowed her 3.5 million followers on January 8 when she posted a black-and-white photo of herself in a risque dress.

-In the sexy new pic, Chanel stood in front of a large trunked tree and black ornate fence.
+In the sexy new pic, Chanel stood in front of a tree trunk and black ornate fence.
 She leaned up against the trunk and looked off to her side as she was photographed from below.
 She sported a dark chiffon dress that had waist-high slits which she stuck her mile-long legs through.
-The “Sharon Stoned” singer spread her legs and crouched down slightly revealing her bronzed limbs.
+The "Sharon Stoned" singer spread her legs and crouched down slightly revealing her bronzed limbs.

-The dress also had a deep plunge which was full of crisscrossing strings.
-Chanel flashed an ample amount of cleavage in the garb which also had a train that blew in the wind.
-She also sported sky-high heels which made her point her toes.
+The dress also had a deep plunge that was full of crisscrossing strings.
+Chanel flaunted an ample amount of cleavage in the garb, which also had a train that blew in the wind.
+She also sported sky-high heels as she pointed her toes.

 Chanel complimented the outfit with dangling earrings and a thin bangle bracelet.
-She had her nails perfectly manicured which came to sharp points.
-The reality tv star also wore her long locks in old Hollywood-style faves, which she swept to one side of her face.
+She had her nails perfectly manicured, and they came to sharp points.
+The reality TV star also wore her long locks in old Hollywood-style waves, which she swept to one side of her face.

-In the caption for the post, Chanel said she had her head in the clouds and added three cloud emoji.
-She tagged several accounts in the photo, which included her makeup artist, hairstylist, and several creative directors.

-“OMG SO BEAUTIFUL!!!!” one fan wrote with a heart-eyed smiley face.
+"OMG SO BEAUTIFUL!!!!" one fan wrote with a heart-eye emoji.

 "You're so gorgeous, I can't even take it" a second admirer added.